signgaze/llm-assignemnt/README.md

 - Functionality: Does the application successfully fetch data, process it, and display results?
 - Code Quality: Is the code well-structured, readable, and commented?
 - Innovation and Insight: Quality of insights generated and their relevance to real-world applications.

-This simplified assignment focuses on integrating well-understood technologies and APIs, making it easier for the developer to demonstrate their skills without needing to navigate complex or less familiar APIs.
-The CoinGecko API is robust and provides plenty of data for a meaningful demonstration of real-time API integration and predictive analytics using AI technologies.